Mondive/Daniel-Vincent-Blog/README.md

-This black g is dedicated to providing insight's on topics that matters to you aong with some extra stuff that make the blog fun 😁.
+This blog is dedicated to providing insight's on topics that matters to you aong with some extra stuff that make the blog fun 😁.